Alexander

 fields preservation technology does not require a constant

-family scale solar panels.
-I believe that this technology can
+small, family scale solar panels.
+I believe that this technology

-provide a robust, simple and energy-efficient milk preservation
+can provide a robust, simple and energy-efficient milk

-system that would decrease the wasted milk thus increasing the
+preservation system that would decrease the wasted milk thus

-income of the small farmers in developing countries."
+increasing the income of the small farmers in developing

-the active discussions about the work and for provision of part of
+for the active discussions about the work and for provision of

-laboratory equipment for pulse electric field treatment.
-The
+part of laboratory equipment for pulse electric field treatment.

-author acknowledges Prof. Daniel Portnoy and Dr. Chris Rae from UC
+The author acknowledges Prof. Daniel Portnoy and Dr. Chris Rae

 Corresponding authors for this study in TECHNOLOGY are Alex